symfony/symfony-docs/book/doctrine/model.rst

 The `Doctrine2 ORM`_ is designed to remove the need to keep database structure in mind and let you concentrate on writing the cleanest possible models that will satisfy your business needs.
-It lets you design your classes and their interactions, allowing you to postpone persistence decisions until you're ready.
+It lets you design your classes and their interactions first, before requiring you to even think about *how* to persist your data.

 Paradigm Shift
 --------------

-With the introduction of Doctrine2, some of the core paradigms have shifted. `Domain Driven Design`_ teaches us that objects are best modeled when modeled after their real-world prototypes.
+With the introduction of Doctrine2, some of the core paradigms have shifted. `Domain Driven Design`_ (DDD) teaches us that objects are best modeled when modeled after their real-world prototypes.
 For example a ``Car`` object is best modeled to contain ``Engine``, four instances of ``Tire``, etc. and should be produced by ``CarFactory`` - something that knows how to assemble all the parts together.
 Domain driven design deserves a book in its own, as the concept is rather broad.
-However, for the purposes of this guide it should be clear, that a car cannot start by itself, there must be an external impulse to start it.
+However, for the purposes of this chapter, it should be clear that a car cannot start by itself, there must be an external impulse to start it.
 In a similar manner, a model cannot save itself without an external impulse, therefore the following piece of code violates DDD and will be troublesome to redesign in a clean, testable way.